harmankharoud/Maze-Solving/README.md

 To run this project you need a C/C++ compiler.
 This project was created using Visual studio code. '.vscode' folder is included/PUSHED to this repo.
-To build and run project open using Visual studio code and use CTRL (cmd) + SHIFT + B to build. and F5 to run.
+To build and run project open using Visual studio code and F5 to build/run.

-***before building change/add specific path to your project in buid.bat (for Windows only) file.
+*** Before running add specific path to your project in buid.bat (for Windows only) file.
 The file is located inside .vscode folder.
+*** Didn't test the build process for windows, works great for MacOS.

 Change input/output images/path:
 To change the input maze image, it can be done inside launch.json file inside .vscode folder.